Originally published December 13, 2021

 Roth IRAs are popular for a reason: Qualifying distributions are completely tax-free.
 (For a distribution to be qualified, you must have had your Roth IRA open for at least five years and be 59 and a half years old.)

-Because they’re not taxed at withdrawal, Congress put contribution income limits on Roth IRAs to prevent people over a certain modified adjusted gross income (MAGI) from taking advantage of an investment vehicle intended to incentivize the middle class to invest more for the future.
+It’s because Roth IRAs are not taxed at withdrawal that led Congress to impose contribution income limits to prevent people over a certain modified adjusted gross income (MAGI) from taking advantage of an investment vehicle designed to incentivize the middle class to set aside more for the future.

 What Is Modified Adjusted Gross Income (MAGI)?